marco262/my_wiki/data/dnd/subclass/oath-of-vengeance.md

 On a successful save, the creature's speed is halved for 1 minute or until the creature takes any damage.

 **Vow of Enmity.** As a bonus action, you can utter a vow of enmity against a creature you can see within 10 feet of you, using your Channel Divinity.
-You gain advantage on attack rolls against the creature for 1 minute or until it drops to 0 hit points or falls unconscious.
+You gain advantage on attack rolls against the creature for 1 minute or until it drops to 0 hit points or falls [[[general:conditions#unconscious|unconscious]]].

 ## Relentless Avenger